 The current version of the Jaivox library (Version 0.7a, August 2014) can be used to improve accuracy of recognizers (please see the note below about the new maintenance version on github).
 We have developed a graphical tool for creating voice user interfaces.
 This tool, Jaivox Application Generator (JAG version 0.2a), creates speech applications starting from text files containing questions and answers.
 JAG generates applications that can be used with the Jaivox library to produce new speech applications or to add voice interfaces to existing applications.
 JAG now generates Android applications.

 What is new?
-There is a new maintenance version, see downloads, it is also on github.
+Try creating dialogs online using our new web-based tool (October 30, 2015) There is a maintenance version, see downloads, it is also on github.
 This version deals with API changes to the Google speech recognizer.
 Please see the speech project for the Jaivox library and the gui project for the JAG tool (August 12, 2014).
 Rajesh has a new way to create hands-free Android apps using the Jaivox Application Generator.
 The demo is an app to follow a recipe for banana bread.
 The user can continuously ask questions, presumably while his hands are messy.
 The same technique can be applied to modify instruction manuals for other hands-free situations (May 12, 2014).
 An article describes working with noisy speech.
 It uses a standard noisy speech corpus from University of Texas at Dallas.
 We show that recognition of noisy speech is bad, even with some of our correction methods (April 14, 2014).
 The current version of the Jaivox library 0.7 contains some routines for improving recognizer accuracy.
 Another article shows how to get 99% accuracy with Google's recognizer (March 10, 2014).
 Another new application describes how to align words in audio with a text transcript (February 12, 2014).

 The easiest way to create a speech application is to use the new Jaivox Application Generator.